Calculate the Calories Burned While Running with the Calorie Calculator

 Suppose you do not do exercise at all.
 Then, to lose 1 pound per week, your calorie intake needs to reduce from 1,700 calories per day to 1,700 - 550 = 1,150 calories per day.

 Now, I can tell you, 1,150 is super low.
-In fact, generally they recommend that you consume at least 1,200 calories per day to keep your metabolism going at a healthy rate.
+In fact, it is dangerous and you are at risk of shutting down your metabolism.
+The general recommendation is that you consume at least 1,200 calories per day to keep your metabolism going at a healthy rate.

 A much better approach is to be reasonably disciplined with what you eat.
 Make sure you eat healthily and don't go overboard with the calorie intake.
 Then aim to create a small calorie deficit through your exercise.